 alexa chung wants you to be period proud

-As she launches her Virginia Woolf-inspired collection, a sartorial love letter to the Bloomsbury set, the model, author, TV host and now founder and creative director of label ALEXACHUNG offers her notes on being a woman.
+As she launches her Virginia Woolf-inspired collection, the model, author, TV host and now founder and creative director of label ALEXACHUNG offers her notes on being a woman.

 Am I doing this woman thing right?
 Do you do this woman thing the same as me?
 Does it matter?
 Existential lady crisis -- we all have it.
 Notes on Being a Woman is an ongoing series that examines the many myths and meanings of what being a woman is all about.

 Model, TV host, style icon, journalist, author, tech mogul and now founder and creative director of a fashion label, Alexa Chung has covered quite a lot of ground during her 34 years on this wee blue planet.
 Originally from the countryside village of Privett, Hampshire, at 16 she was scouted wandering around one of the comedy tents at Reading Festival.
 Ditching her university plans, she moved to London to make it as a model.
 But before long, she pivoted into TV -- easing hangovers up and down the country as Channel 4’s Popworld co-presenter in 2006, before moving stateside for her own show, It’s On With Alexa Chung, three years later.

 She’s designed a couple of capsule collections for AG Jeans and Madewell, collaborated with Eyeko, released a book called It, co-founded her own fashion app called Villoid and has a Mulberry bag named after her.
 She’s also won the British Fashion Award for Best British Style -- three years in a row.
 She really does have great style.